arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/usb-hid/usb-hid.md

 - [Keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/)
 - [Mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/)

-In the section below, you will a couple of useful examples to get you started!

 ## Keyboard

 To use keyboard functionalities, we need to include the library at the top of our sketch.
 The Keyboard class contains several methods that are useful to emulate a keyboard.